Vitebsk Governorate: History

 In 1866, Surazhsky Uyezd was abolished and split between Gorodoksky, Velizhsky, and Vitebsky Uyezd.

-On 31 December 1917, Dvinsky, Lyutsinsky and Rezhitsky Uyezds, populated mostly by Latvians and known in Latvian as Latgale, were transferred to Governorate of Livonia, becoming a part of the Latvian Soviet autonomy of Iskolat.
+On 14 December 1917, Dvinsky, Lyutsinsky and Rezhitsky Uyezds, populated mostly by Latvians (especially Latgalians) and known in Latvian as Latgale, were formally transferred according to decree No. 93 by the Council of People's Commissars of the RSFSR to the Governorate of Livonia, later becoming a part of the Latvian Soviet autonomy body of Iskolat.
+This decree supported the demands of the First Congress of Latgale Latvians of May 1917, organized by the Provisional Land Council of Latgale.
 Following the Latvian War of Independence, in 1920 the area became a part of the Republic of Latvia under the Latvian–Soviet Peace Treaty.
 After 1919, the rest of Vitebsk Governorate was a part of Russian Soviet Federative Socialist Republic.

 In 1924, Vitebsk Governorate was abolished.
 Most of it was transferred to Byelorussian Soviet Socialist Republic, which at the time had districts as the first-level administrative division.
 Three uyezds, Sebezhsky, Nevelsky, and Velizhsky, were transferred to Pskov Governorate.

+Demographics

 Parliament

 When zemstvo institutions were introduced in 1864, the province was left non-zemstvo.
 In 1903, the "Regulations on the management of zemstvo economy in the provinces of Vitebsk, Volyn, Kiev, Minsk, Mogilev and Podolsk" was adopted according to which a modified order of zemstvo administration was introduced in the provinces, with the appointment of all members of zemstvo boards and zemstvo speakers by the government.
 This order was unsuccessful, after which a bill on the introduction of elective zemstvo institutions in these provinces was developed from 1910, but also with exceptions from the general order, aimed at the exclusion of Polish landowners from participation in zemstvos.
 The adoption of this law in 1911 was accompanied by an acute political crisis.
 The elective zemstvo in these six provinces began operation since 1912.